wheelerMT/pygpe/docs/source/index.rst

 **Version:** |release|

-PyGPE is a Python library for simulating the dynamics of Bose-Einstein condensate systems in 1D, 2D and 3D systems.
+PyGPE is a Python library for simulating the dynamics of Bose-Einstein condensate systems in 1D, 2D and 3D.
 It offers an intuitive :doc:`reference/wavefunction` class for managing and manipulating the wavefunction of the system.
 What's more, the evolution of the Gross-Pitaevskii equations is handled using CuPy, making PyGPE extremely fast at simulating dynamics.
-PyGPE currently supports scalar, spin-1/2, spin-1 and spin-2 systems.
+PyGPE currently supports scalar, spin-1 and spin-2 systems.

 .. grid:: 2